l-maureen/online-learning/README.md

-I create this project for my portfolio.
+This is my personal project, inspired by one of the class project.
 All the images are credited to Piclumen.